 The App Security Improvement program is a service provided to Google Play app developers to improve the security of their apps.
 The program provides tips and recommendations for building more secure apps and identifies potential security enhancements when your apps are uploaded to Google Play.
-To date, the app has facilitated 90,000 developers to fix over 275,000 apps on Google Play.
+To date, the program has facilitated 90,000 developers to fix over 275,000 apps on Google Play.

 How it works

 Before any app is accepted into Google Play, we scan it for safety and security, including potential security issues.
 We also continuously re-scan the over one million apps on Google Play for additional threats.

 If your app is flagged for a potential security issue, we'll notify you immediately to help you quickly address the issue and help keep your users safe.
 We’ll deliver alerts to you using both email and the Google Play Developer Console, with links to a support page with details about how to improve the app.